 It is always a good idea to also have a look at the “Arabs in Boston” Facebook group, where tutors offer their help for learning to speak Arabic.

 Chicago is the center of the Palestinian and Jordanian immigrant communities in the United States, and additionally has a large Assyrian population.

-There are numerous places where one can learn Arabic, and this from a young age:
+There are numerous places where one can learn Arabic in Chicago, even from a young age:

-If you’d like to learn how to speak Arabic at University of Chicago, then look no further than their Arabic Languages and Culture Certificate.
-There, you can develop Arabic language skills while gaining an understanding of the culture and history of the Arabic world.
+If you’d like to learn how to speak Arabic at the University of Chicago, then look no further than their Arabic Languages and Culture Certificate.
+There, you can develop your Arabic language proficiency while gaining an understanding of the culture and history of the Arabic world.

 Here’s a taster of the various classes you could take: Beginning Arabic, Continuing Arabic, Modern Standard Arabic, Spoken Colloquial Arabic, Who is the Middle East,The Modern Muslim World, etc…

-The alternatives to university or high school classes for Arabic Language Courses in Boston are many: classes for adults at the Downtown Islamic Center, classes at home (such as with Superprof!), and there are also language courses in private language institutes such as Language Loop, as well as specialized classes to learn the Arabic alphabet, and let’s not forget those online…
+The alternatives to university or high school classes for Arabic Language Courses in Boston are numerous; classes for adults at the Downtown Islamic Center, classes at home (such as with Superprof!), and there are also language courses in private language institutes such as Language Loop, as well as specialized classes to learn the Arabic alphabet, and let’s not forget about the different ways to learn Arabic online…

 You can also check out some Arabic language books at the Chicago Public Library in order to progress with your language skills.

 Otherwise, you can make your way to the Chicago Center for Arabic Language and Culture (CALC) and attend councils on Global Affairs or attend various meetings with professionals and scholars such as “Geometry and the Islamic Arts.”
 It is host to plenty of Arabic-related activities and it supported by Chicago’s mayor.